swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [bwa](https://github.com/lh3/bwa)
-This isn't being updated so much though so I prefer to use the Ubuntu repositories, which have the same main version as the current release (as of May 2021) on the GitHub repository (0.7.17).
+This isn't being updated so much so I prefer to use the Ubuntu repositories, which have the same main version as the current release (as of May 2021) on the GitHub repository (0.7.17).

 From the Ubuntu repositories (**Recommended**):
 ```